Who We Are

 National Institute of Family and Life Advocates (NIFLA) v.
 Becerra (2018)

 California passed a law that forced pro-life pregnancy centers to provide their clients with information about how they can obtain free or low-cost abortions.
-The Court reversed the Ninth Circuit’s decision refusing to stop enforcement of the law and and affirmed that the government cannot force Americans to express messages that violate their deepest convictions.
+The Court reversed the Ninth Circuit’s decision refusing to stop enforcement of the law and affirmed that the government cannot force Americans to express messages that violate their deepest convictions.

 Masterpiece Cakeshop v.
 Colorado Civil Rights Commission (2018)